serber1990/calculateCIDR/README.md

 - 🧩 **Subnet Division**: Divides a CIDR block into multiple subnets with calculated properties for each.
 - 🔠 **Binary Display Option**: Displays IPs and subnet masks in binary format for better visualization.
 - 📏 **Flexible Formatting**: Outputs data in horizontal or vertical formats.
-- 🌈 **ANSI Colors**: Uses the `colorize-term` library for colorful terminal output, improving readability.
+- 🌈 **ANSI Colors**: Uses the `shellcolorize` library for colorful terminal output, improving readability.

 ---